 Levels of Government

-State Level: Different states have their own level of government.
-The State Government is headed by the Chief Minister of that state.
+Different states have their own government.
 The State Government looks after the state subjects.

 Laws and the Government